 Students gain an introduction to classical languages in third grade via the Greek language.
 Latin studies begin in fourth grade and continue as a required course through the eighth grade.
-Latin in grades 4–6 emphasizes acquisition of vocabulary and an introduction to the case system and verb conjugations.
+Latin in grades four–six emphasizes acquisition of vocabulary and an introduction to the case system and verb conjugations.
 Graded Latin readings are also undertaken in order to develop reading fluency.
-Grades 7 and 8 (Latin I and II, respectively) refines the student’s understanding of Latin even more, through an extensive graded reading, further expanding the student’s vocabulary and giving the opportunity to discuss in more depth various important aspects of Latin syntax.
+Grades seven and eight (Latin I and II, respectively) refine the student’s understanding of Latin even more, through an extensive graded reading, further expanding the student’s vocabulary and giving the opportunity to discuss in more depth various important aspects of Latin syntax.

-Latin electives through AP Latin (Latin III–VI) are also available depending on demand.
+Latin electives through AP Latin (Latin III–VI) are taught in the rhetoric school.
 These electives focus on an in-depth reading of various Latin authors from a variety of genres.

 What colleges or universities have The Geneva School students chosen to attend following graduation?

-Each year, our seniors are accepted to a broad range of schools, including some very prestigious colleges and universities (e.g., Duke, Notre Dame, UVA, Vanderbilt, Davidson, Furman, Middlebury, and Wheaton).
+Each year, our seniors are accepted to a broad range of schools, including some very prestigious colleges and universities (e.g., Davidson, Emory, Johns Hopkins, NYU, Purdue, Rice, Richmond, UF, UVA, and Wheaton).
 In making their college decisions, Geneva students do their research, talk with their parents, receive guidance from our college counselor, and visit their top choices.
 Each Geneva graduate confidently attends the college or university that is the best academic, spiritual, geographic, and social fit for that particular individual.